anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 always end with a dot (".").
 Should its successor remove this requirement, this could be considered a breaking change.

-The following is a non-exhaustive list of other types of breaking changes, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc.:
+The following is a non-exhaustive list of other types of breaking changes:

  - Changing the data type of a protocol element (e.g., "hello": 1 to "hello": "world");
  - Changing the name of a protocol element;